Anorectal Manometry (ARM)

 Prep

 Prep is simple and nothing like colonoscopy prep.
-Just 1-2 Fleet® enemas 2 hours before your study & limited food consumption during that same time
+Just 1-2 Fleet® enemas 2 hours before your study & limited food consumption durin48g that same time

 Duration & Recovery